educational-technology-collective/jupyterlab-telemetry-router/README.md

 ### Install

-Generally, for deployment, the `telemetry-router` **should not** be installed separately from the telemetry producer extensions, as it is a dependency of the telemetry producer extensions and would be installed automatically when installing the producer extensions.
-See details [here](https://github.com/educational-technology-collective/etc_jupyterlab_telemetry_producer_demo#implement-the-extension-from-scratch).
+Generally, for deployment, `jupyterlab-telemetry-router` **should not** be installed separately from the telemetry producer extensions, as it is a dependency of the telemetry producer extensions and would be installed automatically when installing the producer extensions.
+See details [here](https://github.com/educational-technology-collective/jupyterlab-telemetry-producer-demo#implement-the-extension-from-scratch).

 ## Configurations